What is TYPE?

 Our focus is on the people behind the letterforms.
 We tell their stories, and have some fun along the way.
 We are as enthralled by the future of typography as we are of the past.
 TYPE talks about current trends, best practices, and the inspirational past with wit, charm, and a bit of a critical eye.

 There has been an explosion of typefaces and new foundries in recent years and the public awareness of typography has never been higher.
-Why is this?
 Who is behind this new generation of young type foundries?
-Who is the market for all of these new designs?
+Where is the market for all of these new designs?
 TYPE magazine aims to answer these questions and a whole lot more.

 TYPE is not a simple trade journal or technical manual, but rather a place for the stories about typographyical inspiration.
 We hope TYPE is itself inspiring.The magazine is interested in the “Who?” and “Why?” of type and design and not just the “what?”

-TYPE magazine will feature both established veterans and newcomers to the world of type and design.
-The magazine plans to open up the world of typography and lettering to people outside of the business and make it accessible to anyone who is curious to learn more.
+TYPE features both established veterans and newcomers to the world of type and design.
+The magazine is opening up the world of typography and lettering,to people making it accessible to anyone who is curious to learn more.

 Sound interesting?
 Become a Member.